HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/index.md

 A typical use case for KEEP is to build a web UI with the flavor of the day web development framework like Angular, ReactJS, Swelte etc. These frameworks usually generate a `build` directory with a set of static files.

 You can copy that directory to `keepweb.d` in your Domino data directory and KEEP will serve them on the `/keepweb/` URL path.
 This eliminates the need for [CORS](../usingkeep/keepapplications) configuration.

+This is similar to Domino's functionality serving static files from its `domino/html` directory.

 ## Configuration & Security